|

 Genealogy Research Guides Subject Index Birth, Marriage & Death Records Cemeteries & Obituaries Census Records Free Genealogy Stuff Historical Newspapers Military Records Naturalization Records Passenger Lists & Records People & Places Main Page |

-Some commonly requested records for genealogy purposes using the Federal Freedom of Information Act (FOIA) are Social Security SS-5 forms (the form filled out when applying for a Social Security Card); post-September, 1906 Naturalization Records from the INS (now called the USCIS); and World War Two-era Alien Registration Records (also from the USCIS).
-Note that the Freedom of Information Act is a Federal Act and only applies to Federal agencies.
+Some commonly requested records for genealogy purposes using the Federal Freedom of Information Act (FOIA) are Social Security SS-5 forms (the form filled out when applying for a Social Security Card); post-September, 1906 Naturalization Records from the INS (now called the USCIS); and World War Two-Era Alien Registration Records (also from the USCIS).
+Many federal records are available from the U.S. National Archives (NARA) and some have been put online at NARA, FamilySearch, Ancestry, and other places.
+There may be fees to order or obtain records from federal agencies or online genealogy companies.
+Note that the Freedom of Information Act is a federal act and only applies to federal agencies.
 It does not apply to local or state governmental agencies.
 You may find, however, that some local and state governments will have their own similar freedom of information or privacy acts.
-Social Security Records Naturalization Records FBI and CIA Records
+Social Security Records

 |